Skip to main content

 GPT-5.5 for Vibe Coding: What Changed and What to Do About It

-GPT-5.5 shipped with a substantial bump in code quality, longer task coherence, and a more aggressive default reasoning pass.
-For vibe coding teams, the practical question is not "is it better than 5" — it is "does it change the workflow?"
+GPT-5.5 shipped with a real bump in code quality, longer task coherence, and a more aggressive default reasoning pass.
+For a vibe coding team, the practical question is not "is it better than 5."
+It is: does it change the workflow?

-BridgeMind ran GPT-5.5 in parallel with Claude Opus 4.7 across two production codebases for three weeks before publishing this piece.
+BridgeMind ran GPT-5.5 alongside Claude Opus 4.7 across two production codebases for three weeks before writing this.
 These are field notes, not a benchmark roundup.
 The benchmark numbers are easy to find.
 The workflow implications are not.

 What Genuinely Improved